Skip to main content

 Reliability posture

-Developer experience for early-access partners
+Developer experience for customers

 The posture above is design intent.
 The integration reality for a partner looks like this.